umanitoba-cssa/constitution/Constitution.md

 2. Attend Community Assemblies.
 3. Guides the council on advocacy for underrepresented communities.
 4. Elected by the student body in the CSSA elections.
-5. If not filled by an elected executive in the CSSA elections, An elected executive of an UMSU recognized underrepresented community within the department of Computer Science may be appointed as the Director of Advocacy for the CSSA.
+5. If not filled by an elected executive in the CSSA elections, An elected executive of an UMSU recognized underrepresented community within the Department of Computer Science may be appointed as the Director of Advocacy for the CSSA.
 Eg: The Women in Computer Science Council.
 6. Ensure that the CSSA lounge is a safe and inclusive space.
 7. Lead the Community Advocates commitee with up to and including committee members for each community recogized under UMSU.
 8. Perform other duties incidental to this office within reasonable discretion as directed by the President and/or Council.